20 Waterfalls to Visit Across the UK

 15. Fairy Pools, Isle of Skye

-The Cuillin Mountains feed the crystal-clear Fairy Pools by a series of waterfalls.
+The Cuillin Mountains feed the crystal-clear Fairy Pools through a series of waterfalls.
 The 2.4km walk from the car park to the pools makes this a popular place among walkers.
-It’s around a 20-minute walk from the car park to the largest waterfall which happens to have the deepest pool.
+It’s around a 20-minute walk from the car park to the largest waterfall, which happens to have the deepest pool.

 Nearest campsite: 50-minute drive from Skye Club Site*.

 A visit to Lydford Gorge isn’t complete without walking down 200 steps to see the White Lady Waterfall.
 The steep steps take you down into the bottom of the gorge, where you’ll be able to see the River Lyd fall 100ft into the pool.
 The name of the waterfall comes from the legend of the ghostly White Lady that’s said to be spotted here.

 Nearest campsite: 15-minute drive from Tavistock Club Site*.

 Embark on a magical walk through Little Beck Woods on a two-mile circular route to see the 30ft Falling Foss.
 Just 5 miles away from Whitby, this is a popular spot with walkers, situated on the Little Beck which you’ll walk along on the way back from seeing the pretty waterfall.